Matt-Adventure-Ardeche/staffhandbook/docs/index.md

 Continuous attention to excellence.<br>

-Simplicity--is essential.<br>
+Simplicity is essential.<br>

 The best outcomes come from self-organising teams.<br>

-At regular intervals, the team reflects on how to become more effective, then ashusts its behaviour accordingly.
+At regular intervals, the team reflects on how to become more effective, then adjusts its behaviour accordingly.
 </div>

 Supporting **Learning Objectives** & **Efficiency** to create **High Quality Provision** & making learning outdoors accessible to all.